Knowledge Activation: AI Skills as the Institutional Knowledge Primitive for Agentic Software Development: Introduction

 The bottleneck to effective agentic software development is not model capability but knowledge architecture.
 This paper introduces the \emph{Knowledge Activation} framework, built on the thesis that the central challenge facing both autonomous AI agents and human engineers in enterprise software development is the absence of a deliberate knowledge architecture---one that structures institutional knowledge into forms that serve any knowledge consumer operating under constraints, whether the finite context window of an LLM or the finite absorptive capacity~\cite{cohen1990absorptive} of a newly onboarded engineer.
 The framework centers on the \emph{skill}---a structured, governance-aware knowledge primitive that encapsulates institutional knowledge into composable, action-oriented units bridging Internal Developer Platforms~\cite{beetz2023platform, gartner2024platform, cncf2024platforms}, agent capabilities, developer onboarding, and governance requirements.

-The framework makes three interconnected contributions.
+The framework makes four interconnected contributions.
 First, it provides a \emph{problem formalization}: the \emph{Context Window Economy} (Section~\ref{sec:context-window-economy}) models the constraints under which knowledge must be delivered to agents, drawing on information theory~\cite{shannon1948mathematical} and cognitive load theory~\cite{sweller1988cognitive}; the \emph{Institutional Impedance Mismatch} (defined above) names the structural disconnect between parametric model knowledge and organizational institutional knowledge; and the \emph{institutional knowledge tax} identifies the sociotechnical cost when this mismatch goes unaddressed.
 Second, it specifies a \emph{knowledge architecture}: the \emph{Knowledge Activation} pipeline (Section~\ref{sec:knowledge-activation}) transforms latent organizational knowledge through codification, compression, and injection into \emph{Atomic Knowledge Units}---skills---whose seven-component schema (Section~\ref{sec:atomic-knowledge-units}) bundles intent, procedure, tools, metadata, governance, continuations, and validators into composable, governance-aware primitives.
 Third, it defines a \emph{deployment and governance model}: the \emph{Agent Knowledge Architecture} (Section~\ref{sec:golden-path-architecture}) provides a three-layer structure---AKU Registry, Knowledge Topology, and Activation Policy---through which organizations deploy and govern AKUs at scale; \emph{AI-Generated Golden Paths} reconceive curated developer pathways~\cite{skelton2019team, puppet2023state} as workflows dynamically composed by agents at runtime; \emph{validators} enable governance-as-code; and a \emph{knowledge commons} model (Section~\ref{sec:discussion}) grounds sustainable skill maintenance in community practice~\cite{wenger1998communities, hessostrom2007knowledge}.
+Fourth, it provides \emph{empirical validation}: Section~\ref{sec:case-study} reports the deployment of the framework at Yahoo as a corpus of 87 modular agent-consumable skills, with an anonymous survey of 67 engineers establishing statistically significant developer-experience improvements consistent with the framework's structural claims (large to very large effect sizes on all four perceived-experience drivers, a mean of 2.6 hours per week saved per engineer, NPS $+35$, and no significant difference detected across business units or tenure strata).
 Together, these contributions bridge four domains that have developed largely in isolation: knowledge management theory, platform engineering, autonomous AI agent design, and developer experience research~\cite{noda2023devex, forsgren2021space}.